 Developing a relationship with your maker needs to become a top priority.
 Soon, you will see why.
 His love, protection, provision, wisdom, comfort and joy are just a few examples of how He will justify being your new priority in life.
 This paradigm shift may not happen overnight, so you will need to take time from your day to sit and seek him.
 Take time from your week to meet with other Christians, go to church.
 Find answers to your questions about God, creation, heaven and hell, the spiritual battle going on, your purpose, and yes, even God’s perspective on money.

 Start your day by talking to God, reading the Bible and reflecting on your day.
-You may need to set aside a quiet space, and a few moments, but it’s a small step that will leap your forward in your faith.
+You may need to set aside a quiet space, and a few moments, but it’s a small step that will leap you forward in your faith.
 We have created a special series of study guides to go along with your daily reading and prayer.
-Check out our study guides here.
+Check out our study guides here and our 70 Bible Reading Plans here.

 You’ve entered a new life, a new lifestyle, with a new life pursuit that has eternal significance.